Identification | Biology | Damage ID | Management |Handling

 In urban areas, flat rooftops make excellent bait sites, even though pigeons do not normally feed on them.
 They do normally frequent rooftops, however, and it is possible to control access to them.
 With persistence, pigeons can be trained to feed almost anywhere.

 Every effort must be made to reduce or eliminate food sources other than the prebait so that pigeons will have to rely solely on the prebait.
 It must be as nearly identical to the toxic bait as possible.
 Generally, the best prebait and bait is clean, untreated whole corn.
-Whole corn is recommended because smaller resident birds, such as spar-rows, are physically incapable of swallowing it, thus reducing the possibility of poisoning these birds.
+Whole corn is recommended because smaller resident birds, such as sparrows, are physically incapable of swallowing it, thus reducing the possibility of poisoning these birds.
 Also, corn is a high-energy food and is therefore preferred by pigeons, especially during the winter months.
-A constant sup-ply of fresh, acceptable prebait must be made available to the birds at all times.
+A constant supply of fresh, acceptable prebait must be made available to the bird at all times.
 There should always be a little prebait left over when the birds finish feeding.
 It is impossible to train birds to feed at a site where they cannot get enough to eat.
 Therefore, all birds must have the opportunity to feed or they will simply go elsewhere.
 Once the pigeons have been trained to feed at the selected locations, the toxic bait may be applied.

 Prebaiting and subsequent toxic baiting should be done at the same time of day and in the same manner.
 Pigeons usually feed most vigorously shortly after leaving the roost early in the morning.
 Therefore, prebait and bait should be placed before dawn.
 The duration of the prebaiting period will vary as each case is different.
 Usually, 2 weeks of prebaiting is most effective.